chazingtheinfinite/intro-to-data-science/project-ideas/README.md

  - Students who prefer manipulating an existing dataset (PostgreSQL expertise required) and with an established code community
  - Students who will respect a strict "no data leakage" policy for this project (given that it deals with sensitive clinical data)

-The [MIMIC-IV dataset](https://physionet.org/content/mimiciv/0.4/) is a recently released update of the MIMIC-III dataset of patient admission and care at the Beth Deconess
+The [MIMIC-IV dataset](https://physionet.org/content/mimiciv/0.4/) is a recently released update of the MIMIC-III dataset of patient admission and care at the Beth Israel Deaconess Medical Center in Boston Massachusetts.
+The Dataset contains a wealth of information about patients, hospital admissions, prescribed medications, lab test results, and unstructured clinical notes.
+The data are organized into several SQL tables and can be queried and combined to generate various insights.
+The data are available only to pre-authorized researchers (Course Developer, Kevin Dick, has access) and strictly requires that data cannot be leaked or republished.
+Students who choose to pursue this project will be asked to sign forms to affirm proper use of these data during the course project.

 Important links:
  - [The MIMIC Website](https://mimic.mit.edu/)